Ryōtarō Itō

-Ryōtarō Itō (伊藤 涼太郎, Itō Ryōtarō) is a Japanese professional footballer who plays as a midfielder for Belgian First Division A club Sint-Truiden.
+Ryōtarō Itō (伊藤 涼太郎, Itō Ryōtarō) is a Japanese professional footballer who plays as a midfielder.

 Club career

 Ryōtarō made his league debut for Urawa against Nagoya Grampus on 29 April 2016.

 Ryōtarō made his league debut for Mito against Thespa Gunma on 24 September 2017.
 He scored his first league goal for the club against Kamatamare Sanuki on 11 March 2018, scoring in the 83rd minute.

 Ryōtarō made his league debut for Oita against Kashima Antlers on 23 February 2019.

 During his second spell at the club, Ryōtarō made his league debut for Mito against Machida Zelvia on 11 July 2021.
 He scored his first league goal for the club against Zweigen Kanazawa on 26 September 2021, scoring a penalty in the 40th minute.

 Ryōtarō made his league debut for Albirex against Vegalta Sendai on 20 February 2022.
 He scored his first league goal for the club against Ventforet Kofu on 19 March 2022, scoring in the 31st minute.

 Ryōtarō made his league debut for Sint-Truiden vs Standard Liège on 30 July 2023.
 He scored his first league goal for the club against KV Mechelen on 17 September 2023, scoring in the 63rd minute.